Esgrove/cli-tools/README.md

 Options:
   -d, --dryrun   Only print information without creating or pushing tags -p, --push     Push tags to remote
-  -v, --verbose  Verbose output
+  -n, --new      Only push new tags that did not exist locally -s, --single   Use a single push to push all tags -v, --verbose  Verbose output
   -h, --help     Print help
   -V, --version  Print version